CheetahChrome/CoolCommandLine/README.md

 `Console.WriteLine($"Listing operation returned {clm.L}")` | The `CommandLineManager` instance is passed in as `clm`.
 That instance has a property `clm.L` will return `true` indicating that they user wants `L` action done.
 One can also check other properties such as `clm.[A-Z] for there status within the `L` operation.
 `.Execute(args);` | Arguments are to be parsed and if any of the options are found, to execute its action operation.

- Overall this demo's that once the `-L` is found from any of the command line arguments that a callback/delegate will be executed and the whole `CommandLineManager` instance is returned to so that  individual option properties can be checked for `true` or `false`.
+ Overall this example is that once the `-L` is found from any of the command line argument, that a callback/delegate will be executed.
+During that execution  the whole `CommandLineManager` instance is passed in as an argument to so that  individual option properties can be checked for `true` or `false`.

+---